BhavyeMathur/goopylib-v1/README.md

 There are probably still a lot of bugs in the release version, but I moved onto Version 1.1 because I started working on a Sound Engine for goopylib which I want to be part of 1.1

+#### 1.1.80-alpha9 18th-22nd September 2020

+* Renamed the Window's `update_win()` function to just `update()`
+* The rectangle class doesn't define a list of points inside the `__init__()` function anymore, rather, it does it in the `draw()` function

+* Added a C implementation for the Factorial, Combination, & BernsteinPolynomial functions
+* Renamed all the functions (`Combination`, `BernsteinPolynomial`, `RawBezierCurve`, `RationalBezierCurve`, `BezierCurve`) inside BezierCurve.py to have a suffix `Py` in front to avoid confusion with the C functions.

+* The `PyRawBezierCurve()`, `PyRationalBezierCurve()`, & `PyBezierCurve()` functions now return a tuple `(x, y)` instead of `Point(x, y)`
+* Made the `PyRawBezierCurve()` function more efficient and faster by calculating the size of the `control_points` once rather than every iteration

+* Made the `PyRawBezierCurve()` function more efficient by calculating the `berstein_polynomial` once every iteration and using the stored value

+* The Rectangle class raises exceptions if proper arguments aren't supplied
+* Removed an unused VectorEquation import statement from the Rectangle class
+* You can now provide bounds arguments for the Rectangle `set_resizable()` function to define custom bounds in each direction
+* Removed the `show_bounds` argument from the _BBox's `set_resizable()` function

+* Added an `undraw_bounds()` function to the GraphicsObject class to undraw any drawn bounds
+* Removed the `show_bounds()` and `hide_bounds()` functions from the _BBox class as these are already defined in the GraphicsObject class

+* Fixed bug with the _BBox's `set_resizable()` function being able to add the objects to the GraphicsObject's `resizing_objects` set multiple times and not removing objects from it if the object is set to be not resizable.

+* Removed an unused Line module import statement from _BBox.py and a VectorEquation module import statement from Rectangle.py

+* _BBox & Line objects now use floor division to find the anchor of itself to give an integer result rather than a float.
+* The Rectangle, Oval, and _BBox classes no longer use the Point class.
+This aims towards a shift from deprecating the point class in favour of length-2 list `[x, y]`

+* Removed the `reset_bounds()` function from the _BBox class as its functionality is not required.
+* You can no longer assign a style value to any of the _BBox classes.
+This is a step towards deprecating the largely useless styles

+* The Rectangle's `_draw()` function now draws a Polygon shaped like a rectangle only if the rectangle is rounded, otherwise, it draws a rectangle

+* Fixed the Rectangle's `clone()` function to transfer all the previous Rectangle's attributes over properly

+* More misc changes to the GraphicsObject & Oval classes

 #### 1.1.59-alpha8 10th-15th September 2020